Noor Vidts

 Noor Vidts (born 30 May 1996) is a Belgian athlete competing in the combined events.
-She won the gold medal in the pentathlon at the 2022 World Indoor Championships.
-Vidts placed fourth in the heptathlon at the 2020 Tokyo Olympics.
+She won the gold medal in the pentathlon at the 2022 and 2024 World Indoor Championships.
+Vidts won the bronze medal in the heptathlon at the 2024 Paris Olympics, having placed fourth in the event at the Tokyo Olympics held in 2021.
 She earned silver and bronze for the pentathlon at the 2021 and 2023 European Indoor Championships respectively.

-At the 2022 World Indoor Championships held in Belgrade, Serbia, Vidts set a Belgian national pentathlon record, slicing 24 points off Nafissatou Thiam's previous best.
+At the 2022 World Indoor Championships held in Belgrade, Serbia, Vidts set a Belgian pentathlon record, slicing 24 points off Nafissatou Thiam's previous best.
+She won four national titles.

+She won her first medal at a major outdoor championship, the bronze in the heptathlon, at the 2024 European Athletics Championships in Rome, Italy.

+Personal life

+Vidts is married to Belgian judoka Jorre Verstraeten.